-J. Strengths of the KSU Library System
+K. Strengths of the KSU Library System

 As a necessary part of future strategic planning, the KSU Library System will endeavor to identify the collecting strengths of the Horace W. Sturgis Library and the Lawrence V. Johnson Library.
-This evaluation will be achieved through a cyclical process of collection assessment involving the Monographs Management Librarian, Collection Liaisons, and the Director of Collection Development.
+This evaluation will be achieved through a cyclical process of collection assessment involving the librarians, the Director of Collection Development, and the Assessment Librarian.